 Altered, Not Obsolete

-As we advance, we see the office space becoming a much more flexible and agile environment designed to accommodate a variety of working styles to accommodate a more flexible workforce, focusing on the collaborative and social areas absent in a more remote workforce.
+As we advance, we see the office space becoming a much more flexible and agile environment designed to accommodate various working styles to accommodate a more flexible workforce, focusing on the collaborative and social areas absent in a more remote workforce.